Spiraling asymptotic profiles of competition-diffusion systems: High multiplicity points are isolated

-Work partially supported by the PRIN-2015KB9WPT Grant: ``Variational methods, with applications to problems in mathematical physics and geometry'', by the ERC Advanced Grant 2013 n.
-339958: ``Complex Patterns for Strongly Interacting Dynamical Systems -- COMPAT'', by the ERC Advanced Grant 2013 n.
+\textbf{Acknowledgements.} Work supported by the PRIN-2015KB9WPT Grant: ``Variational methods, with applications to problems in mathematical physics and geometry'', the ERC Advanced Grant 2013 n.
+339958: ``Complex Patterns for Strongly Interacting Dynamical Systems -- COMPAT'', the ERC Advanced Grant 2013 n.
 321186 ``ReaDi -- Reaction-Diffusion Equations, Propagation and Modelling'', and by the INDAM-GNAMPA group.